CDrummond/melodeon/BUILDING.md

 These steps assume you do not have Docker installed as it may conflict with lxd which is used by snapcraft.
 Also, enure you have plenty of spare disk space, the build process can easily consume 10-20G under /var.
 1. Perform cloning steps 1-3.
-2. `snap install snapcraft --classic`
+2. `sudo snap install snapcraft --classic`
-3. `snap install --channel 5.21/stable lxd`
+3. `sudo snap install --channel 5.21/stable lxd`
 4. `sudo usermod -a -G lxd $USER`
 5. Logout and back in to pickup the new group membership.
 6. `lxd init --minimal`